-The adaptation to changing temperatures will be quantified through the incubation of organisms during many generations in different temperature regimes and examine how and whether their temperature reaction norm changes.
-This is feasible mainly for organisms with short generation times such as bacteria and phytoplankton, which has provided an understanding of the mechanisms governing the potential for adaptation (Dam 2013; Padfield et al. 2016).
+The adaptation to changing temperatures will be quantified through the incubation of organisms during many generations in different temperature regimes and examine how and whether their temperature reaction norm changes (= performance as function of temperature).
+The underlying hypothesised trade-off is that increased performance at higher temperatures is at the cost of lower performance at lower temperatures, or that a broadening of the reaction norm (temperature generalist) will make the organism less competitive at specific temperatures (i.e., the area under the reaction norm curve is constant).
+Such experiments are feasible mainly for organisms with short generation times such as bacteria and phytoplankton, which has provided an understanding of the mechanisms governing the potential for adaptation (Dam 2013; Padfield et al. 2016).
 We will use copepods as multicellular model organisms because of their relatively short generation times that allow us to experimentally examine the potential for evolutionary adaptation on short time scales.
 Also, we can revive former population of copepods by hatching eggs of known age from the sediment where they have been dormant for up to many decades, and thus examine changes in reaction norms of natural populations along known changes in the temperature of the sampling location.
 And we can examine the genetic underpinning of any changes by molecular approaches, thus potentially allowing some more general insights in adaptation potential that may help explain and predict changes in biogeography.
-Individuals' adaptation to higher or lower temperature will also be explored through optimality modelling: how will resource allocation change when different fundamental processes scale differently with temperature and how does this change the environmental dependency of the fitness of the organism?
+Individuals' adaptation to higher or lower temperature will also be explored through optimality modelling: how will resource allocation change when different fundamental processes scale differently with temperature and how do this change the environmental dependency of the fitness of the organism?
 Examples include mixotrophs and diazotrophs, where investment in machineries for phagotrophy, phototrophy, and diazotrophy may change differently with temperature and availability of inorganic carbon.